JuliaGraphics/Luxor.jl/docs/src/basics.md

 The `origin()` function moves the 0/0 point to the center of the drawing.
 It's often convenient to do this at the beginning of a program.
 You can use functions like `scale()`, `rotate()`, and `translate()` to change the coordinate system.

 `background()` fills the image with a color, covering any previous contents.
 By default, PDF files have a white background, whereas PNG drawings have no background, so the background appears transparent in other applications.
 If there is a current clipping region, `background()` fills just that region.
-Here, the first `background()` filled the entire drawing; the calls in the loop fill only the active clipping region:
+Here, the first `background()` filled the entire drawing; the calls in the loop fill only the active clipping region, a tile defined by the `Tiler` iterator:

 ```@example
 using Luxor # hide